-- 1. Develop and understanding of graphic, web and digital design principles as they pertain to online and printed visual communications. - 2.
+- 1. Develop an understanding of graphic, web and digital design principles as they pertain to online and printed visual communications. - 2.
 Demonstrate foundational design and communication skills including color theory, typography, compositional layout, information organization, creative thinking, and problem solving. - 3.
 Demonstrate proficiency using industry-standard digital design software, technology and equipment including digital cameras, scanners, photo/video editing, computer illustration, online and time-based media. - 4.
-Develop a professional vocabulary and portfolio in the field of Digital Design. - 5.
-Experience learning strategies, which combine design thinking and aesthetics with software skills and technology to prepare for a career in an ever-changing field.
+Develop career skills by combining classroom learning with hands-on design applications while preparing a Professional portfolio in the field of Digital Design. - 5.
+Demonstrate an understanding of learning strategies, which combine design thinking and aesthetics with software skills and technology to prepare for a career in an ever-changing field.